seiniku/simpleHLTControl/README.md

 Adafruit libraries are being used to interface with the output plug in a readable way.
 They were taken from https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code, I take no credit for them.
 Worked great out of the box.

-potentially depends on celery for async web stuff. rabbitmq for the message queue, flask for the web sudo pip install celery sudo apt-get install rabbitmq-server sudo pip install flask
+aptitude install pip
+pip install flask